 - 1883 Nov.: First child and eldest daughter, Sophia Arabella "Bella" Irwin (1883-1957), born in Tokyo.

-- 1884: Appointed as Special Agent of the Hawaiian Board of Immigration.
-Also traveled to Hawaii to discuss with the Hawaiian government, plans to start the Japanese immigration.
-While in Hawaii, he is appointed as Commissioner for Japanese immigration.
+- 1884: Travels to Honolulu, Hawaii (with Colonel Curtis Piehi Iaukea) in May to discuss plans with the Hawaiian government to start the Japanese immigration.
+While in Hawaii, he is appointed as as Special Agent of the Hawaiian Board of Immigration and Commissioner for Japanese immigration.
 He returns to Japan by the end of Aug.

 - 1885 Feb 8: The first group of Japanese immigrants under the Kanyaku Imin program arrives Honolulu aboard the Pacific Mail Steamship City of Tokio.
 Irwin accompanies this first group.

 |Irwin's medals.
 The two medals on the left look Hawaiian, and the two on the right are from Japan: 1st Class, Grand Cordon of the Order of the Sacred Treasure (勲一等瑞宝大綬章) awarded in 1892; and 1st Class, Order of the Rising Sun with Paulownia Blossoms, Grand Cordon (勲一等旭日大綬章) awarded in 1925.
 Courtesy of Bob Irwin.|

 |Medals donated by granddaughter Yukiko Irwin to the Japanese Overseas Migration Museum in Yokohama.
 On left is the Royal Order of Kamehameha I, Knights Grand Cross Star.
 Awarded by King Kalakaua for distinguished service to the king and the people of Hawaiʻi.
 The medal on the right is The Order of the Rising Sun.|